DHHS→ MeCDC→ Environmental and Community Health→ Health Inspection Program→ Business Answers→ Youth Camps

 - Where can I find the youth camp rules?

-A Department of Health and Human Services license is needed for a youth camp if it is new, extensively renovated, or expanded.
-You also need a license to conduct youth camping trips.
+A Department of Health and Human Services license is needed for a youth camp if it meets the following definition:

 Once the district health inspector has given approval for you to operate your establishment, within 30 days of receipt of a complete application, if there are no outstanding issues, the Health Inspector will inform the Licensing Clerk to issue your license.
 This generally is within a week once the Health Inspector informs the Licensing Clerk.